House of Derbent

-House of Derbent — was a younger branch of Shirvanshahs.
+House of Derbent or Darbandids was a younger branch of Shirvanshahs that succeeded Kasranids.

 Name

-Name derives from town of Derbent.
-Emirate of Derbent was ruled by local clan of Hashimids from 869 and was invaded numerous times by Shirvanshahs.
+Their derives from town of Derbent.
+Emirate of Derbent was ruled by local clan of Hashimids from 869 and was invaded numerous times by Shirvanshahs who saw the fief as their own.
 Sometimes, sons or brothers of shahs were granted Derbent as a fief.
-Derbent was fully incorporated to Shirvan in 1065 by Shirvanshah Fariburz.
+Derbent was fully incorporated to Shirvan by 13th century.
 Prince Sultan Muhammad of Shirvan was a wali of Derbent whose son Ibrahim I of Shirvan was a first shah of branch.

 Dynasty

-Family tree of Derbendis, including reigning shahs and pretenders (in bold) and princes and Tamerlane's dynasty.
+Family tree of Derbendis, including reigning shahs (with gold crown) and pretenders (in silver crown) and Tamerlane's dynasty.